xx299x/DrissionPagePlus/README.en.md

 set_user_agent('Mozilla/5.0 (Macintosh; Int......')  # set user agent set_proxy('127.0.0.1:8888')  # set proxy
 set_paths(paths)  # See the Initialization section
-set_argument(arg, on_off)  # Set a property without value, eg.'zh_CN.UTF-8', if on_off is False, delete the item
+set_argument(arg, on_off)  # Set the property.
+If the property has no value (e.g. 'zh_CN.utf-8'), the value is bool representing the switch.
+If value is "" or False, delete the attribute entry
-set_value_argument(arg, value)  # Set a property with value, eg.'--proxy-server=http://127.0.0.1:8888', Set to '' to delete the item
 ```